machines-in-motion/mpi_cmake_modules/doc/doxygen.md

     ```C++
     /**
-      * \@example <file name> This example provide an exmaple on how to use ...
+      * @example <file name> This example provide an example on how to use ...
       * Remarque: remove the `\` before the `@`.
       */
     ```

-- Finally whenever you feel like documenting more extensively something and adding graph, image, extensive text explanatin, link, etc, it is way more convenitent to use markdown.
-Therefore one need to provide a `doc/` folder containing the additionnal documentation.
+- Finally whenever you feel like documenting more extensively something and adding graph, image, extensive text explanation, link, etc, it is way more convenient to use markdown.
+Therefore one need to provide a `doc/` folder containing the additional documentation.

 For more detail on how to use doxygen here is a list of extremely useful links:
 - [List of doxygen commands](http://doxygen.nl/manual/commands.html)